 Even after adjusted for nominal devaluations, Bangladesh's domestic prices seem not to have a long-run relationship with trading partners' prices.
 This indicates there are certain internal factors that cause different movements in domestic prices.
-In this context, it is important to better understand the allocation of resources in non-traded and import-competing sectors and their implications for productivity and output growth, and prices.
+In this context, it is important to better understand the allocation of resources in non-traded and importcompeting sectors and their implications for productivity and output growth, and prices.
 In the face of a sustained deterioration in terms of trade, the estimated positive effect on output could imply resources being allocated to import-competing sectors or high value added services sector.
 In the aftermath of financial crisis, there has been a lot of discussion on whether developing countries can enhance their reliance on their domestic sectors to promote economic growth.
-Bangladesh has a relatively large domestic economy, compared to many other countries with small population, and as such domestic demand management will always have an important influence on overall economic growth.
+Bangladesh has a relatively large domestic demand management will always have an important influence on overall economic growth.
 While the need for maintaining competitiveness cannot be overemphasized a better understanding of intersectoral resource allocation and productivity growth will make informed exchange rate management that would promote competitiveness of exports as well as expansion of import-competing sectors.